Today is the solemnity of the beheading of John the Baptist; a very important witness for our time.

 How many people today are in illicit unions and invalid marriages?
 And are we willing to ‘lose our heads’ to plant seeds of enlightenment?

-Hence, the sincere question: What exacty are they celebrating?
-Is it just the state recognizing what they’ve already been living?
-Is this recognition worth a big celebration?
-And isn’t this post-Christian form of paganism, which reminds us of what prompted John the Baptist’s zeal and subsequent beheading, illogical…..and to use a word from today’s gospel, perplexing?
+Hence, the sincere question: What exactly are they celebrating?
+Are they celebrating civil authorities recognizing what they’ve already been living?
+Is this worth a big celebration?
+And isn’t this post-Christian form of pagan ritual, which reminds us of what prompted zeal in John the Baptist that led to his beheading, utterly illogical?
+To use a word from today’s gospel, this chosen disorder and disregard for the will of God that is the norm in today’s society, is truly perplexing.